Tropical Geometric Compactification of Moduli, I - $M_g$ case -: Gromov-Hausdorff compactification of

-\begin{Rem} In the case $g=1$, we have a similar phenomenon and compactification.
-As it can be regarded as a special case of the next section on the moduli spaces of principally polarized abelian varieities and also well-known to SYZ mirror symmetry experts, we give only brief description.
-Suppose there is a sequence of elliptic curve $\{\mathbb{C}/\mathbb{Z}+\mathbb{Z}\tau_{i}\}_{i}$ where $\tau_{i}$ locates in the standard fundamental domain $W$ of the upper half plane $\mathbb{H}$ modulo the modular group $\SL(2,\mathbb{Z})$, that is
+\begin{Rem} In the simpler case of $g=1$, i.e., elliptic curves case, we also have a similar phenomenon as discussed in the introduction of \cite{GW}.
+It can be regarded as the easiest prototypical example of the sequel paper \cite{Od.Ag} on the moduli spaces of principally polarized abelian varieties and also well-known to the experts of the Strominger-Yau-Zaslow mirror symmetry conjetures.
+Thus we give only brief description as an introduction to our sequels \cite{Od.Ag}, \cite{OO}.